Below we’ll cover some of the key concepts that are important for NLPCraft.

 In Fig. 3. even though the linguistic signatures of both sentences are almost the same, the semantic meaning is completely different.
 The resolution of such ambiguity in a linguistic approach will require very sophisticated context analysis (if and when it is available) and in many cases simply impossible to do deterministically.
 Semantic grammar on the other hand allows to cleanly resolve this ambiguity in a simpler and fully deterministic way.

-However, there is a number of important distinctions:
+However, there are important distinctions:

 NLPCraft provides automatic conversation context management right out of the box.
 Conversation management is based on the idea of short-term-memory (STM).
 STM is automatically maintained by NLPCraft per each user and data model.
 Essentially, NLPCraft "remembers" the context of the conversation and can supply the currently missing elements from its memory (i.e. from STM).
 STM implementation is also conveniently integrated with intent-based intent solver utility class.